 Some politicians criticized the WPA for its inefficiencies.
 WPA construction projects sometimes ran three to four times the cost of private work.
 Some of this was intentional.
 The WPA avoided cost-saving technologies and machinery in order to hire more workers.

-Unions protested the WPA for its refusal to pay wages as high as those in the private sector.
+Nonetheless, unions protested the WPA for its refusal to pay wages as high as those in the private sector.

 WPA arts programs drew frequent criticism from Congress and the lay public.
 “Boondoggling” entered the American lexicon as a term to describe these and other government projects that critics deemed wasteful or pointless.